osmandapp/web/main/docs/user/plan-route/web.md

 ![View OsmAnd Web activation](@site/static/img/web/web_pro_activation.png)

-- Your data, such as tracks and favorites, will appear in the menu after logging in.
+- Your data, such as tracks and favorites, will appear in the menu after you log in.
 They are available for display on the map.

 ![View OsmAnd Web data](@site/static/img/web/web_data.png)